52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 You mean like the physical activity or something more mental?

 Kevin Genus (33:19):
 No, it was like unto a prayer.
 Yeah.
 It might be a mantra, but well, what he would do before every take, he would get quiet and he would go through this process and then he would do his delivery.
 Here it is.
-And so that's one of the things that I borrowed from how, you know you know, I will say I, as a high, I'll say my remover, removers of difficulties.
+And so that's one of the things that I borrowed from how, you know you know, I will say I, as a Bahá'í, I'll say my removers of difficulties.
 And so I do that before each take silently to myself.
 And so my booth becomes not just, you know, I'm not just going in here to do work.
 It's, it's more or less my own, a place for worship as well.
 Yeah.

 Rob Head (34:05):
 Yeah.
 You know, this is, this is fascinating because I think it gets to the heart of creativity.
 It's like, there's a mysterious process happening here.
 We are connecting to something that's a little bit bigger than us, or maybe infinitely bigger than us.
 And and, and it's impossible to separate creativity from that, that mysterious sense of human spirituality.